NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

 ## Requirements

-* Xcode 12 or newer.
+* Xcode 13.3 or newer.
-* An iOS 10.0 or newer device with BLE capabilities.
+* An iOS 12.0 or MacOS 10.15 or newer device with BLE capabilities.

 ### Optional